 Disney World.
 Even just hearing those two words has the instant ability to make me feel like a kid all over again.
 Despite all of the places in the world we have traveled to, my family and I always have the most magical time in Disney World.
 Wanting to keep making those magical memories is what keeps people coming back to the Disney Parks over and over again, but that can get pricey.
 One of the top things people ask or search for when planning a Disney trip are budget friendly tips.
-I have 9 Disney Vacation tips for the budget conscious to share with you.
+I have 9 unique tips for visiting Disney on a budget to share with you, so hopefully you can experience the magic even more.

 This is a great website to search when trying to find vacation package deals to Disney World.